sjmoller/check_netatmo/README.md

     command_name: check_netatmo
     command_line: $USER1$/check_netatmo $ARG1$

+  When using Check_MK monitoring, add Netatmo as a host without IP and define a "Individual program call instead of agent access" datasource program.

 4. Define "Netatmo" host and services.

    - Add "Netatmo" as a host.
 Replace the host-alive check with